 A pass-through entity is generally required to withhold Maine income tax from the Maine-source distributive income of each nonresident member (partner, shareholder, LLC member, etc.) unless that member is exempt from the withholding requirement or the income has already been subject to Maine withholding.
+See below for more information about the exemptions from the pass-through entity withhold-ing requirement.

 A pass-through entity is any entity (including an LLC) that is treated as a partnership or S corporation for federal income tax purposes.
 However, a pass-through entity that is a financial institution as defined in 36 M.R.S. § 5206-D(8) is not required to withhold from its members.

 Nonresident members include individual members that are not residents of Maine, business members, including C corporations and other pass-through entities, that have a commercial domicile outside of Maine, and members that are estates or trusts that are not residents of Maine pursuant to 36 M.R.S. §§ 5102(2) and 5102(4).

-See below for more information about the exemptions from the pass-through entity withholding requirement.
-Note: The pass-through entity withholding requirements.
+Note: The pass-through entity withholding requirement is separate from, and in addition to, the employee income tax withholding requirements.